Infringement notices

 • request a review

-• choose not to pay the notice (the matter may then be referred for prosecution).
+• choose not to pay the notice (the matter may then be referred to the Commonwealth Director of Public Prosecutions for criminal prosecution).

 2. Requesting an extension of time

-3. The recipient may apply in writing to AFSA for an extension of time within which to pay.
+3. The recipient may apply in writing to the Inspector-General for an extension of time within which to pay.
 All applications for an extension of time must be accompanied by a detailed statement outlining the reason(s) why an extension is sought.

 4. The recipient can request an extension via email to isi@afsa.gov.au or via post to: